President of Vietnam

-Võ Văn Thưởng is the current President of Vietnam after being appointed by the National Assembly on 2 March 2023.
-He is the youngest person to hold this position since the republic's founding in 1945.
+The tenure of the presidency is five years, and a president can only serve three terms.
+If the president becomes unable to discharge duties of office, the vice president will assume the acting presidency on an interim basis until the president resumes duty, or until the election of a new president by the National Assembly.
+Vice President Võ Thị Ánh Xuân served as acting president of Vietnam twice, in 2023 and 2024.
+Her predecessor, Đặng Thị Ngọc Thịnh, was the first woman in Vietnamese history to assume the (acting) presidency following the death of President Trần Đại Quang in 2018.

+General Lương Cường is the incumbent president of Vietnam, serving in this role since 21 October 2024, succeeding General Secretary Tô Lâm.

 History

 Hồ Chí Minh was appointed Vietnam's first president in 1946 by the National Assembly.
 The 1959 Constitutions stated that the National Assembly had the power to appoint and dismiss the president.
 The president represented Vietnam both internally and externally.
-The power and responsibilities of the president in 1946 constitution is very similar to the power and responsibilities of the president of the United States with elements from the president of France being both the head of state and the head of government.The 1959 constitution significantly reduced the power of the president, making the president the de jure leader of Vietnam while handling most of the de facto power to the post of General Secretary of the Central Committee of the Communist Party of Vietnam.
+The power and responsibilities of the president in 1946 constitution is very similar to the power and responsibilities of the president of the United States with elements from the president of France being both the head of state and the head of government.
+The 1959 constitution significantly reduced the power of the president, making the president the de jure leader of Vietnam while handling most of the de facto power to the post of general secretary of the Central Committee of the Communist Party of Vietnam.
 The 1980 constitution transformed the office of head of state dramatically.
 The office of president was abolished and replaced with the office of Chairman of the Council of State (CC).
 The CC chairmanship was modelled after the Soviet office of Chairman of the Presidium of the Supreme Soviet.
 The Council of State, as with the Council of Ministers, was a collective decision-making body.
 Both the Council of State and the Council of Ministers were part of the executive branch; the strengthening of these institutions weakened the role of the legislative branch.
 The duties, powers and responsibilities of the Council of State were taken from the Standing Committee of the National Assembly, which lost most of its powers and prestige in the 1980 Constitution.